-Thanks to cancer, a writer I've become.
-A cancer survivor transforms a disability and the passion for the game of football into an asset.
+JOHN COONEY Thanks to cancer, a writer I've become.
+A cancer survivor transforms a disability and love of football into an asset.

 My name is John Cooney.
 I am a 57 year old happily married gentleman and proud father of a 13-year-old son.
 I live in the United States, in the city of Philadelphia, Pennsylvania.